vnikk/StarAlgo/README.md

 # StarAlgo
-Monte Carlo Tree Search Considering Durations library
+Monte Carlo Tree Search Considering Durations library.
+It provides a useful algorithm for heuristics and control of your army squads.
+It was developed mainly to be integrated with (UAlbertaBot)[https://github.com/davechurchill/ualbertabot], but it is possible to plug to other architectures as well but with some additional effort.

-General overview of how to setup the library:
+How to setup the library:

 0. Add library file to project.
 1. Include headers.